truthcoin/www.truthcoin.info/_posts/2021-10-15-security-budget-ii-mm.md

 |Laypeople 5|After seeing Coinbase IPO as a tech unicorn.|

 But the "Saver" side won the 2016 War, and so it became socially unacceptable to care about layer1 txn fee demand.
-After all, *sending* coins is "not what Bitcoin is about".
+The winners insisted that *spending* coins is "not what Bitcoin is about".

 ### B. Satoshi's Stubborn Unification

-Unfortunately for me (and for the truth), the relation I published in the very first section (ie, that P ---> SB ---> the existential safety of Bitcoin) contradicts the view of the "Savers".
-My relation says that we must care about the demand for layer1 BTC block **space** -- ie, we must care about the people using BTC to **make BL1Txns**.
+Unfortunately for me (and for the truth), the relation I published in the very first section contradicts the preferred view of the "winning" side of the war.
+My relation says: P ---> SB ---> "the existential safety of Bitcoin".
+It implies we must care about P, and therefore about the demand for layer1 BTC block **space**.
+We can't only care about Savers, we must also care about the Spenders.

 Satoshi's decision *to use transaction fees to power the PoW system*, has inextricably linked those two concepts.
 Spending BTC, is what makes Saving BTC possible; because it is *layer1* spending that generates the transaction fees that keep the network alive (and immutable).